ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 The Code Snippet plugin interface was designed with extensibility in mind.
 As a sample implementation the [GeSHi](http://qbnz.com/highlighter/) highlighter integration was created and is available as a separate [Code Snippet GeSHi](http://ckeditor.com/addon/codesnippetgeshi) plugin.

-Full installation instructions can be found in the [Code Snippet GeSHi guide](#!/guide/dev_codesnippetgeshi).
+Full installation instructions can be found in the [Iserting Code Snippets Using GeSHi](#!/guide/dev_codesnippetgeshi) article.

 ## Internet Explorer 8 Support